AdobeDocs/advertising.en/help/integrations/audience-manager/import-audiences.md

        The [!UICONTROL Manually map segments] option allows you to manually map the segments to sync with the batch destination (`[!UICONTROL Adobe Media Optimizer Batch Destination]`).
 No segments need to be manually mapped to the HTTP destination.

-1. Within [!DNL Search], either the [!DNL Search] implementation team or a user with the direct access client manager role should initiate the import from [!UICONTROL Search] > [!UICONTROL Admin] > [!UICONTROL Audience Manager Setup].
+1. Within [!DNL Search, Social, & Commerce], either the [!DNL Search, Social, & Commerce] implementation team or a user with the direct access client manager role should initiate the import from [!UICONTROL Search] > [!UICONTROL Admin] > [!UICONTROL Audience Manager Setup].

     You'll need to enter the organization's Experience Cloud [!DNL Organization ID] ([!DNL IMS org ID]).
 The ID must be the same as the one used for the organization's Audience Manager account.

 ### What Changes Result in Audience Manager?

-The organization will see two [!DNL Search] destinations in Audience Manager:
+The organization will see two [!DNL Search, Social, & Commerce] destinations in Audience Manager:

 * **[!UICONTROL Adobe Media Optimizer (HTTP)]**
 * **[!UICONTROL Adobe Media Optimizer Batch Destination])**